Sun Tunnel Installation Cost

 So, how much does a sun tunnel cost to install?

-We've created a detailed price guide to help you calculate how much a sunlight tunnel (or sun tube) will cost you to fit - including labour, material fees and any additional charges.
+Our price guide will help you calculate how much a sunlight tunnel (or sun tube) will cost you to fit - including labour, material fees and any additional charges.

 Installing a sunlight tunnel will cost you around £550 on average.